 The Mine Audits and Effectiveness Unit conducts independent audits to evaluate the effectiveness of mining regulation in British Columbia in protecting the public, workers and the environment.

 Mining is one of British Columbia's safest heavy industries, and the Province is committed to ensuring that B.C. remains a world leader in mine health and safety practices.

-There are generally two different levels of mine permitting in B.C.—"major mine" and "regional" permits.
+There are generally two different groups of mine permitting in B.C. major mines and regional permits.

 The Province is committed to ensuring that B.C. remains a leader in mining regulation and oversight, while enhancing responsible resource development and strengthening First Nations involvement in B.C.'s mining sector.

 Learn more about mineral exploration and mining statistics, directives, alerts, incident information, legislation, policies, reports and publications.

 The Ministry of Energy, Mines and Petroleum Resources has collaborated with the Environmental Assessment Office and the Ministry of Environment and Climate Change to develop a new B.C.
 Mine Information website.
 This site makes mine-related information from all three agencies available online in one place for the first time.